 Wherever humans stay, you’re likely to see bugs and rodents – especially if the place is dirty or has been unoccupied even for a short space of time.

 So, just before you move into your new flat, hire an exterminator to spray every room and corner for bugs and rodents.
 Make sure to open the windows to aerate the atmosphere before you move your belongings in.

 4. Check for any leaks in the plumbing system.

-Normally, this would be checked during home inspection, but it doesn’t hurt to check again.
-Look for signs of a dripping faucet, a leaking water heater or a running toilet.
+Normally, this would be checked during a home inspection, but it doesn’t hurt to check again.
+Look for signs of a dripping faucet, a leaking water heater, or a running toilet.